ahmedrakib6609-bit/AI_course/AI Games/Chess/README.md

 🛠️ Requirements and Setup

 i.
-How to run your:
+How to run your file:

-1.fileSave the File: Save the provided code as chess_minimax.py.
+1. Save the File: Save the provided code as chess_minimax.py.

-2.Terminal/Command Prompt: Open a terminal or command prompt in the directory where you saved the file and run the following command:python chess_minimax.py
+2. Terminal/Command Prompt: Open a terminal or command prompt in the directory where you saved the file and run the following command:python chess_minimax.py

-3.A Graphical User Interface (GUI) of the chessboard will open.
+3. A Graphical User Interface (GUI) of the chessboard will open.

 ii.
 Any software/library/framework needs to pre-install